 Advertising Revenues and Duration.
 We collect information on the advertising run on news programs from the Nielsen Ad Intel database.
-We focus on ads appearing on local newscasts in the 5:30pm-11:30pm time window.
+We focus on ads appearing on local newscasts in the 5pm-11:30pm time window.
 We aggregate the estimated total revenue (in dollars) and duration (in seconds) for each ad aired during a local newscast at the station-month level, and normalize it by the number of half hours transmitting local news in each station-month.
 We use data for the 2011-2019 period for this part of the analysis.

 Ratings and Impressions.
-We measure viewership using station-month average impressions and ratings for local news programs airing on each station using data from the Nielsen Ad Intel database 2011-2019.
+We measure viewership using station-month average impressions and ratings for local news programs airing on each station using data from the Nielsen Ad Intel database from 2011 to 2019.
 We focus on programs classified by Nielsen as local news, which aired in the 5pm-11:30pm time window.
 Impressions are the (estimated) number of television-owning households watching a given station for the time block in which each news program aired.
-We average impressions over all news programs that aired in a given station-month.
-Ratings are measured in percentage points, and indicate the fraction of TV households in a media market who watched the program.
-We construct ratings by normalizing the average impressions by Nielsen's estimate of the
+17,18 We average impressions over all news programs that aired in a given station-month.
+Ratings are measured in percentages, and indicate the fraction of TV households in a media market who watched the program.
+We construct ratings by normalizing the average impressions by Nielsen's estimate of the number of TV households in the market in that year.

-&lt;sup>15For mayoral candidates, we use the list of candidate names in mayoral elections from Warshaw et al. (2022).
-For state legislative candidates, we use the list of candidate names of all candidates that filed with their respective state election authority, collected by the Follow the Money database.
+election authority, collected by the Follow the Money database.
 For US House candidates, we extract names from the candidate-level data compiled by Adam Bonica's (2023) Database on Ideology, Money in Politics, and Elections (DIME).

-&lt;sup>16As with impressions, advertising revenues and duration are reported continuously in the largest DMAs (the so-called Local People Meter (LPM) DMAs), but are aggregated to sweep months in all other DMAs.
+16As with impressions, advertising revenues and duration are reported continuously in the largest DMAs (the so-called Local People Meter (LPM) DMAs), but are aggregated to sweep months in all other DMAs.
 We distribute the sweep month aggregates over the respective measurement period to fill in the missing observations.
 After 2018, revenues and duration are reported more frequently in all DMAs, as can be seen in Appendix Figures A3 and A4.
 We show in Appendix E that our results are robust to these adjustments and decisions.

-&lt;sup>17Nielsen estimates impressions using the average fraction of Nielsen panelists watching the station in the same half-hour time block and the same day of the week, in the same month.
+17Nielsen estimates impressions using the average fraction of Nielsen panelists watching the station in the same half-hour time block and the same day of the week, in the same month.
 Hence, the impression estimates are not specific to a single advertisement or a single program airing; nonetheless, impressions are station-specific and vary at sufficiently high frequency for our purposes.
 This means that we can use the ads impressions to estimate viewership during the local newscast the ad is aired in.

-&lt;sup>18Impressions are estimated continuously throughout the year in LPM DMAs.
+18Impressions are estimated continuously throughout the year in LPM DMAs.
 In all other DMAs, impressions are only reported for sweeps months (namely, February, May, July, and November).
 In these markets, we linearly interpolate impressions to fill in missing observations.
 In addition, the raw data show an unexplained spike in impressions from August 2013 to January 2014.
 We set these observations as missing.
 Appendix E shows that our results are robust to both adjustments.